ffcai/docs2/ssl.rst

     proxy.config.ssl.ocsp.enabled

-By default, ATS does not enable OCSP Stapling.
+By default, Traffic Server does not enable OCSP Stapling.

 #.
 Good OCSP response.

    Generate a test certificate with OCSP extensions; start an OCSP server.
-Test if ATS staples the **good** OCSP response and sends it to client along with certificate in SSL handshake.
+Test if Traffic Server staples the **good** OCSP response and sends it to client along with certificate in SSL handshake.

 #.
 Revoked OCSP response.

    Generate a test certificate with OCSP extensions, then revoke it; start an OCSP server.
-Test if ATS staples the **revoked** OCSP response and sends it to client along with certificate in SSL handshake.
+Test if Traffic Server staples the **revoked** OCSP response and sends it to client along with certificate in SSL handshake.

 #.
 Unknown OCSP response.

    Generate a test certificate with OCSP extensions, then remove the entry in test CA's database; start an OCSP server.
-Test if ATS staples the **unknown** OCSP response and sends it to client along with certificate in SSL handshake.
+Test if Traffic Server staples the **unknown** OCSP response and sends it to client along with certificate in SSL handshake.

 Dual Certificate (ECDSA + RSA)
 ==============================